-Rokkasen is one of these options where customers can experience a fantastic all you can eat Matsusaka beef experience including steak and shabu shabu!
-The restaurant is located only a shirt walk from Shinjuku Station, one of the main arteries for traveling round the city.
+At Rokkasen, customers can experience a fantastic all-you-can-eat Matsusaka beef experience including steak and shabu-shabu!
+The restaurant is located only a short walk from Shinjuku Station, one of the main arteries for traveling around the city.

-Last but by no means least, Ginza Ishizaki located in the heart of the Ginza district offers a further excellent option to try Matsusaka beef in a variety of different styles.
-The restaurant is also famed for its unique method of cooking the beef which requires it to be gently heated in sesame oil before being left to rest for 30-40 minutes and then cooked.
+Last but by no means least, Ginza Ishizaki, located in the heart of the Ginza district, is another excellent place to try Matsusaka beef in a variety of different styles.
+The restaurant is famed for its unique method of cooking the beef: gently heating it in sesame oil before letting it rest for 30-40 minutes, and then cooking it further.

-Matsusaka beef is certainly not something that most people can afford to eat every day as it is certainly something of a rare treat, but meat-eating visitors to Japan should certainly go for a once in a lifetime splurge and sample this truly delicious wagyu.
+Matsusaka beef is certainly not something that most people can afford to eat every day as it is something of a rare treat, but meat-eating visitors to Japan should certainly go for a once-in-a-lifetime splurge and sample this truly delicious wagyu.
 Many foods that are considered a luxury experience can sometimes be over-hyped but this one certainly is not.
 Your wallet may regret it but your tastebuds certainly will not!